-Once you have done your research and have a few options in front of you, it’s time to compare pricing.
+Once you have done your research and have a shortlist of preferred lenders, it’s time to compare pricing.
 The best way to do this is to get quotes from a few companies, since the lowest APRs advertised on their websites won’t necessarily be the APR you’ll receive.
 Refer back to the preapprovals you got in the last step if they’re still valid.
 Otherwise, resubmit your information for updated quotes.

-When you receive your quotes, pay close attention to both the APR and the repayment term.
+When reviewing quotes, pay close attention to both the APR and the repayment term.
 Even if a longer-term loan has a lower monthly payment, you’ll pay more in interest over time.

 6. Read the fine print

 After getting loan quotes, take time to look through the fine print.
-This is a binding agreement that will follow you for years, so you need to know exactly what you are agreeing to.
-Some aspects to pay close attention to are mandatory binding arbitration, prepayment penalties, loan processing costs and any other fees the lender may charge.
-Binding arbitration takes away any right you have to go to court with the lender if something goes wrong, and prepayment penalties are fees charged if you pay off the loan early.
+This is a binding agreement that will follow you for years, so you need to know exactly what you are getting into.
+Pay close attention to the mandatory binding arbitration, prepayment penalties, loan processing costs and any other fees the lender may charge.
+Binding arbitration takes away any right you have to take the lender to court if something goes wrong, and prepayment penalties are fees assessed if you pay off the loan early.

 Frequently asked questions about auto loans

 What is conditional financing?

 Conditional financing is a statement from your lender listing out conditions you must meet in order to receive your loan funds.
 If the financing is “contingent” or “conditional,” the lender can change your agreement later, leaving you with less advantageous terms.
 Never take a car from a dealer until the financing — down payment amount, interest rate, length of the loan and monthly payments — is finalized.

 What is a good auto loan rate?